Involution game with specialization strategy: Model

-The proportion of the specialization strategy adoption is the most concerned indicator during the evolution of the involution game.
-We first study the indicator in the involution game on the assumption that the specialization strategy and the common strategy compete for resources with the same effort.
+The proportion of the specialization strategy adoption is the most concerned indicator during the evolution of the involution model.
+We first study the indicator in the involution game on the assumption that the specialization strategy and the ordinary strategy compete for the resources with the same effort.
 To this end, we assume that the strategy of agent $i$ can only be chosen from the strategy $(E/2, E/2)$ and the strategy $(E, 0)$ or $(0, E)$, where the strategy $(E/2, E/2)$ is considered as an ordinary strategy, and the strategy $(E, 0)$ or $(0, E)$ is considered as a specialization strategy.
-In addition, if agent $i$ chooses to adopt the specialization strategy, he will randomly choose between $(E, 0)$ and $(0, E)$ with equal probability.
+In addition, if agent $i$ chooses to adopt the specialization strategy due to the influence of neighboring agents, he will randomly choose between $(E, 0)$ and $(0, E)$ with equal probability.
+It is worth noting that in our setting, this randomness only exists when the agent transitions from the ordinary strategy to the specialization strategy.
+Assuming that a certain agent's strategy at time step $t$ is $(E, 0)$, its strategy will not randomly change to $(0, E)$ at time step $t+1$, and the agent can only transform the strategy into the ordinary strategy $(E/2, E/2)$ due to the influence of neighboring agents.

-In future study, we relax the assumption that the total effort of all the agents is the same, and represent the ordinary strategy as $(\alpha E/2, \alpha E/2)$, where $\alpha > 0$.
+In the simulations, we also relax the assumption that the total effort of all the agents is the same, and represent the ordinary strategy as $(\alpha E/2, \alpha E/2)$, where $\alpha > 0$.
 By this way, the effort ratio of the ordinary strategy to the specialization strategy is $\alpha$.

 Up to now, the agents in above involution game still lacks a strategy adjustment mechanism.
-Here we follow a regular approach from spatial evolutionary game theory, just like that in Ref.~\cite{szabo1998evolutionary, blume1993statistical, traulsen2007pairwise, traulsen2010human, wang2022modeling, wang2022involution}.
-Specifically, for an agent $i$ in the first step, it randomly selects an agent $j$ from its neighbors, where $j \in \mathbb N (i)/i$.
+Here we follow a regular approach from spatial evolutionary game theory, just like that in Ref.~\cite{szabo1998evolutionary,blume1993statistical,vukov2006cooperation,traulsen2007pairwise,szolnoki2009selection,traulsen2010human,wang2022modeling,wang2022involution}.
+Specifically, for an agent $i$ in the first step, it randomly selects an agent $j$ from its neighbors, where $j \in \mathbb N (i)\setminus i$.
 Next, agent $i$ takes the strategy of agent $j$ at time step $t$ as its own strategy at time step $t + 1$ with a probability formulated by the Fermi–Dirac function